SUMMER CAMP 2018

 Activities and Summer Camp Staff

 A variety of fun activities are available to CSY campers.
 Elementary Campers in grades one through six experience a weekly field trip for a fun day away.
 These may include visits to the library, pool, Wolfgang Candy, Revolution York baseball games as well as soap making and potato chip factory tours.
-On-site activities include a bounce house and STEM (science technology, engineering, and math) stations.
+On-site activities include STEM (science technology, engineering, and math) stations.

 CSY summer campers will be supervised at all times by members of our staff.
 All adult staff members have background clearances on file and CPR / First Aid training.
 High school staff or helpers are First Aid certified and partner with an adult staff member in a mentoring program.
 EEC Camp and Extended Care will operate as normal, while Elementary campers enjoy activities planned by trained Child Evangelism Fellowship staff members.